What Does This Vaccine Help Prevent?

 - Guillain Barre syndrome

-- Moderate or severe illness—wait until you get better to get the vaccine
+- Been very sick—wait until you get better to get the vaccine

 What Can I Do So I Don't Get Infected?